barkanido/windsurf-forecast/ADDING_PROVIDERS.md

 # Adding New Weather Forecast Providers

-This guide explains how to add a new weather forecast provider to the application.
+This guide explains how to add a new weather forecast provider to the application using the centralized provider registry.

 ## Architecture Overview

-The application uses a trait-based architecture where each weather provider implements the `ForecastProvider` trait defined in `src/forecast_provider.rs`.
+The application uses a trait-based architecture with automatic provider discovery:
+- Each weather provider implements the [`ForecastProvider`](src/forecast_provider.rs:1) trait
+- Providers self-register using the `inventory` crate pattern
+- The [`provider_registry`](src/provider_registry.rs:1) automatically discovers and manages all providers

-## Steps to Add a New Provider
+## Quick Start: 3 Simple Steps

 ### 1. Create Provider Module

-Create a new file in `src/providers/` for your provider (e.g., `src/providers/openweather.rs`).
+Create a new file in `src/providers/` for your provider (e.g., `src/providers/weatherapi.rs`).

-### 2. Implement the Provider
+### 2. Implement the Provider Trait

-Your provider must implement the `ForecastProvider` trait:
+Implement the `ForecastProvider` trait for your provider:

 ```rust
 use anyhow::{Context, Result};